harishvc/harishvc.github.io/_posts/2014-03-03-ask-measure-learn.md

 I just completed reading  Ask Measure Learn and would highly recommend this book to anyone interested in getting value from social media analytics.
-Authors of the book offer a comprehensive primer on understanding big data and this book is filled up with numerous examples from numerous industries across many sectors.
+Authors of the book offer a comprehensive primer on understanding big data and this book is filled up with examples from numerous industries across many sectors.
 I am also impressed with the extensive collection of references providing interesting prespectives.
 Appendix provides numerous resources for futher reading.
 As a self taught <a href="/2014/02/10/sochi2014-day4/">data analyst</a> I now have a better understanding of big data, right set of questions to ask and the complexity of the problem to solve.